Image Similarity using An Ensemble of Context-Sensitive Models: Abstract

 \section{Abstract}

 Image similarity has been extensively studied in computer vision.
-In recently years, machine-learned models have shown their ability to encode more semantics than traditional multivariate metrics.
-However, in labelling similarity, assigning a numerical score to a pair of images is less intuitive than determining if an image A is closer to a reference image R than another image B. In this work, we present a novel approach for building an image similarity model based on labelled data in the form of A:R vs B:R. We address the challenges of sparse sampling in the image space (R, A, B) and biases in the models trained with context-based data by using an ensemble model.
-In particular, we employed two ML techniques to construct such an ensemble model, namely dimensionality reduction and MLP regressors.
+In recent years, machine-learned models have shown their ability to encode more semantics than traditional multivariate metrics.
+However, in labelling semantic similarity, assigning a numerical score to a pair of images is impractical, making the improvement and comparisons on the task difficult.
+In this work, we present a more intuitive approach to build and compare image similarity models based on labelled data in the form of A:R vs B:R, i.e., determining if an image A is closer to a reference image R than another image B. We address the challenges of sparse sampling in the image space (R, A, B) and biases in the models trained with context-based data by using an ensemble model.
 Our testing results show that the ensemble model constructed performs $\sim5\%$ better than the best individual context-sensitive models.
-They also performed better than the model trained with mixed imagery data as well as existing similarity models, e.g., CLIP~\cite{clip} and DINO~\cite{dino}.
-This work demonstrate that context-based labelling and model training can be effective when an appropriate ensemble approach is used to alleviate the limitation due to sparse sampling.
+They also performed better than the models that were directly fine-tuned using mixed imagery data as well as existing deep embeddings, e.g., CLIP~\cite{clip} and DINO~\cite{dino}.
+This work demonstrates that context-based labelling and model training can be effective when an appropriate ensemble approach is used to alleviate the limitation due to sparse sampling.